• Skip to main content

 Take the sauce off the heat and add in half of the parmesan cheese and whisk it all together.
 Set aside until the assembly.

-⭐️ PRO TIP ⭐️ - grate your own parmesan cheese for this recipe.
+⭐️ PRO TIP ⭐️ - Grate your own parmesan cheese for this recipe.
 The extra effort it takes will result in a smooth sauce and better results.
 If you use pre-grated cheese, the powdered coating on it will clump up the sauce.

 Step 3 - prep the ingredients aka lots of chopping.